 - Is the reader especially drawn to the book’s format?

 Because whatever the reason, each young reader is drawn to a particular book for some reason.

 I think that paying attention to those book-selection reasons and writing what interests kids is a way to reach their young hearts.
 I don’t mean that Christian authors should write books that go against their beliefs.
 Not at all.
 But I do think that we need to pay close attention to what our readers like.

 Authors should listen to what young readers are saying with their choices, because THAT is the key to reaching them.

 What do I mean by that?
 Listening to their book choices is like starting a conversation with readers.
-It is as if we have asked about what they love about books, and then, in turn, responded with works that speak to them.
+It’s as if we’ve asked what they love about books and then, in turn, responded with works that speak to them.